Chipping, Lancashire: Culture and amenities

 One mile to the west of the village is Bowland Forest Gliding Club, GB-0339, which is used by winch-launched gliders.

 The village has three public houses.
 The Sun is situated at the corner of Windy Street and Garstang Lane and The Tillotson's Arms is situated on Talbot Street.
 The Talbot Arms, also on Talbot Street, is currently closed for refurbishment.
 The Sun is reputed to be haunted by the ghost of scullery maid Lizzie Dean, who hung herself in the attic of the pub on 5 November 1835.
 She is buried at the entrance to the churchyard.
 Also in the locality is the Gibbon Bridge Hotel.

 The village's environmentally friendly public toilets won the best in Lancashire award at the county's Best Kept Village competition every year since a renovation in 2009 until 2014.

 Geography

 Just to the north of the village the Forest of Bowland access areas of Clougha, Fair Snape, Wolf Fell and Saddle Fell have been opened up to the public by access agreements negotiated between Lancashire County Council and the owners.
 This means that over 3260 acre of open country are now open to walkers.

 Transport

-Bus routes operated by Holmeswood Coaches connect Chipping to Blackburn, Clitheroe and Longridge.
+Bus routes operated by Vision Bus connect Chipping to Blackburn, Clitheroe and Longridge.